 Beginning in 2018, the Internal Revenue Service has changed the 1098-T reporting requirements for all Universities.
 New College will be required to change from reporting “Amounts billed” for tuition to “Payments received” for tuition.
 These are defined below:

-2018 1098-T’s will be calculated using the “Payments received” method of reporting starting with the Spring 2018 term.
+Beginning in 2018, 1098-T’s were calculated using the “Payments received” method of reporting.

 Box 1: Payments received from all sources for qualified tuition and related expenses during the tax year January 1 – December 31.
 Health and green fees are not included.